12 Different Types of Owls in Ohio

 This list of the various types of owls in Ohio is incomplete without the Long-eared Owl, a medium-sized owl that can be found throughout Ohio.
 This owl species is smaller than the Great Horned Owl but larger than the Northern Saw-whet Owl.
 It has ear tufts on its head, yellow eyes, and brown barred and mottled feathers.

-The Long-eared Owl hunts by sitting on perches and waiting for prey to come near before swooping down to catch it.
-It is active during both day and night and can be seen in wooded areas or near open fields.
-This owl is one of the least common types of owls in Ohio and is listed as a species of special concern by the Ohio Department of Natural Resources.
+The Long-eared Owl hunts by sitting on perches and waiting for prey to come near before swooping to catch it.
+It is active day and night and can be seen in wooded areas or near open fields.
+This owl is one of the least common types in Ohio and is listed as a species of special concern by the Ohio Department of Natural Resources.

 7. Northern Saw-Whet Owl